izaxen/folkraceLive/README.md

 # Folkrace live
-Spring Boot project for API to create a new program for racing results
+Spring Boot project for API to create a new program for racing results and svelte for frontend